Dec 29, 2016

 A lot of new in the past week.
 Conditions are excellent but we everyone needs to stay careful.

-Chatter Creek is located in the remote backcountry.
-It is accessible via the Bush River FSR or ‘B’ Road.
+Chatter Creek is true Backcountry Sledding.
+Our lodge is located in the remote backcountry, outside Golden, British Columbia.
+The lodge is accessible via the Bush River FSR or ‘B’ Road.
 If you are planning a day trip please be aware that the road is:

 Heavy snowfalls can quickly make the road impassable, and it can take several days to re-open it after a storm.

-As with all forest service roads, it is recommended that you are fully equipped to self-rescue if you get stranded and that for your safety you have a VHF radio to communicate with other traffic on the road (RR-24 – 151.220 MHz).
+As with all forest service roads, it is recommended that anyone participating in backcountry sledding is fully equipped to self-rescue if you get stranded and that for your safety you have a VHF radio to communicate with other traffic on the road (RR-24 – 151.220 MHz).

 At kilometre 50 there is a rock-cut which is prone to avalanches.
 Check the weather carefully before proceeding past this point with your vehicle and time your journey past this section to minimise your risk.